vannut/api-documentation/source/reference/reseller-api/endpoints/profiles.rst

 Response
 --------
-.. warning:: Be aware that from September the ``category`` parameter will be deprecated and replaced by a new
+.. warning:: Be aware that the ``category`` parameter is deprecated.
+We will, however, continue to provide support for the ``category`` parameter
-             business category parameter.
-We will continue to provide support for the ``category`` parameter until 2022, but please revisit our documentation in September to learn how to update your API calls.
+             until 2022.

 .. code-block:: none
    :linenos: